homerhanumat/homerhanumat.github.io/source/_posts/2014-02-27-ttestGCtutorial.markdown

 Note that in its statement of hypotheses, R identifies the parameter of interest as $\mu$ rather than as $\mu_d$.
-It had no way of knowing that **diff.ideal.act** recorded the difference of a pair of measurements.
+It had no way of knowing that **diff.ideal.act.** recorded the difference of a pair of measurements.